 - a body (in which the main message is written);

-- a conclusion (which should summarize the most important ideas or draw a conclusion).
+- a conclusion (in which you summarize the main ideas or draw a conclusion).

-Write down what you want to say in all three sections.
-You now have a kind of summary of your post.
+In a few sentences, write down what you want to say in all three sections.
+You’ve now created of summary of your post.
+This will help you create a structured and readable blog post.
 Now the real writing can begin.

 Everybody uses paragraphs, but not everybody uses them well.
-Don’t start each new sentence on a new line, just because it looks nice.
-There should be a logical reason for starting a new paragraph.
-Each paragraph should have its own idea or subject.
+Don’t start each new sentence on a new line just because it looks nice.
+Also, try not to make them too lengthy, as each paragraph should have its own idea or subject.
 Ask yourself what the main idea of each paragraph is.
-You should be able to summarize that main idea in only one sentence.
-If you need more sentences, you simply need to use more paragraphs.
+You should be able to summarize that main idea in one sentence.
+If that’s not possible and you need more sentences to explain the main idea, you simply need to use more paragraphs.

-Headings structure the whole page, so use them.
-They’re important not just for readability, but for SEO as well.
-Headings also help Google to grasp the main topics of a long post and therefore can help in your ranking.
-If you want people to find their way through your articles, you should use subheadings to lead people, help them scan your page, and clarify the structure of your articles.
-Make sure you use your keywords in some of the subheadings, but not in each and every one of them, as it will make the text clunky and unnatural, which will put people off reading further.
+Proper headings also help your readers understand what a specific part of your text is about.
+If you want people to find their way through your articles, use subheadings to lead them, help them scan your page, and clarify the structure of your articles.
+They’re not just important for readability, but for SEO as well.
+That’s why I would also advise using your keyword in some of the subheadings.
+I do mean some of them, as using your keyword in every heading will make the text clunky and unnatural.
+This will put people off reading further.

-Signal words help people to scan through your text and grasp the main ideas.
-Let’s say, for example, that there are three reasons for people to buy your product.
+Transition words help people scan through your text and understand the relationship between sentences and paragraphs.
+For example, let’s say that there are three reasons for people to buy your product.
 You should use signal words like: ‘first of all’; ‘secondly’ and ‘finally’.
-Also, words like ‘nevertheless’, ‘surely’ and ‘indeed’ give a clear signal to your readers.
-Readers will instantly get that a conclusion will follow after words like ‘consequently’, ’so’ or ‘for this reason’.
-Signal words are therefore very important to add structure to your text.
+Also, words like ‘however’, ‘similarly’ and ‘for example’ give a clear signal to your readers.
+Readers will instantly get that a conclusion will follow after words like ‘to sum up’ or ‘in short’.
+Transition words are therefore very important to add structure to your text.

-If you’ve already written content on the same topic as your current post, don’t forget to link these posts together.
-It will make your post stronger because you show some authority on the subject.
-As well as that, your link structure is also important for your Google rank.
-And of course, readers may be interested in reading these related posts too.
-If you want to read more about this you should read about internal linking for SEO.
+If you’ve already written content on the same topic as your current post, don’t forget to link to and from these posts.
+It will make your new blog post, and the existing posts, stronger because you’re showing authority on the subject.
+As well as that, your link structure is also important for your rankings in Google.
+And let’s not forget that linking to other content about a subject is great for your readers, as they may be interested in reading these related posts too.
+It helps them navigate your site.

 9. Add content regularly

 Regularly adding new blog posts to your website tells Google that your website is alive.
-If it’s not an active website, Google will crawl it less often, and this might negatively affect your rankings.
+This is important because if your site isn’t active, Google will crawl it less often and this might negatively affect your rankings.
 But don’t just post for the sake of posting.
-Make sure you post high quality content: informative, well-written articles that fit people’s search intent.
+Make sure that everything you post is high-quality content: informative, well-written articles that entertain readers and fit their search intent.

 10. Use our Yoast SEO plugin

-The analysis tool in our Yoast SEO plugin helps you write SEO-friendly and readable blog posts.
-Start by choosing your focus keyword because this is the most important search term you want people to find this particular page for.
-Then it runs all kinds of checks to see whether your post is optimized well:
+The analysis tool in our Yoast SEO plugin helps you write readable and SEO-friendly blog posts.
+Start by choosing the most important search term you want people to find this particular page for.
+This is your focus keyphrase and after you fill this in our plugin runs all kinds of checks to see whether your post is optimized or still needs improving:

-- Our plugin checks your post to see whether you have used the keyphrase in the right places, like your copy, title, meta description, alt text and URL.
-Yoast SEO Premium will also recognize different word forms of your keyphrase.
+- Our plugin checks your post to see whether you’ve used the keyphrase in the right places, like your copy, title, meta description, alt text and URL.
+Yoast SEO Premium also recognizes different word forms of your keyphrase.

 - It checks the readability of your text: Are your sentences or paragraphs too long?
 Do you use transition words?

-- It checks for internal and external links and images in the article.
+- It checks the internal and external links in your article.
 Yoast SEO Premium even provides suggestions for links to related articles on your site.

 - It calculates how often you use your keyphrase throughout your text: not enough or too often?
-In Premium it also checks if you’ve distributed your keyphrase or its synonyms well.
+When you have Premium it also checks if you’ve distributed your keyphrase evenly throughout your post.

 - It also checks if other pages on your website use the same focus keyword, to prevent you from competing with yourself.

 If you write a relatively SEO-friendly blog post (based on the aspects discussed above) the plugin will indicate this with a green bullet.
-Pages with green bullets will help you improve the ranking of the pages on your website.
+Posts and pages with green bullets will help you improve the ranking of the pages on your website.

 The days when a few SEO tricks were enough to get your website to rank well in Google are long gone.
 Nowadays, quality content is king.
-And good content also leads to more links, shares, tweets and return visitors to your website.
-Of course, there are always other things you can do to maximize the SEO friendliness of your post, but most importantly, just write very, very good posts!
+And good content also leads to more links, shares, tweets and returning visitors to your website.
+Of course, there are always other things you can do to maximize the SEO friendliness of your post, but the most important thing is to just write very, very good posts!
 Still not sure if your blog post is ready to publish?
-Take a look at this checklist and make sure your good to go!
+Take a look at this checklist for your blog post to make sure you’re good to go!

 Read more: SEO copywriting: the ultimate guide »